AlexQia/VIP-Auditory-Processing/README.md

 **Fig. 5** | Performance of Mouse 1 on April 25 during Phase 3, after 26 days of training.
 <br><br>

 In Fig. 6, Mouse 2 was trained for 21 days.
 Compared to Mouse 1, Mouse 2 was still not familiar with the goal of the test.
-The cluster of dots on the left side is slightly less dense compared to the other side, when the left speaker played a tone.The same phenomenon was also found for right speaker.
-Those green dots found on the left column of both first row and third row mean Mouse 2 were not willing to lick the left waterspout when the left speaker played sound.
+The cluster of dots on the left side is slightly less dense compared to the other side when the left speaker played a tone.
+The same phenomenon was also observed for the right speaker.
+The green dots found in the left column of both the first and third rows indicate that Mouse 2 was not willing to lick the left waterspout when the left speaker played a sound.
 Thus, the free water mechanism was turned on to encourage it to lick.
 <br>
 ![Behavioral Analysis](04212025-104008-VIP_2.png)
 **Fig. 6** | Performance of Mouse 2 on April 21 during Phase 3, after 22 days of training.
 Green dots indicate licks triggered by the free water